Information updated October 2021

 Users with "Read" permissions can only view items.Actions:

 - Override: If the group or user has inherited permissions from the Organization level, Override will give you the option to customize those permissions for the project.
-By Overriding, it is possible to remove permissions entirely.
+By using Override, it is possible to remove permissions entirely.

 - Modify: Edits the permissions for the group or user.